So I assume you’re soon about to board a flight for the first?

 It can be nice to have when flying domestically.

-And you’re might curious about why.
+And you might be curious about why.
 Both episodes that resulted in single to multiple sleepovers were on different trips to Thailand.

 The first time was back in 2017 when I caught a deadly infection caused by an infected blister under my foot.
 The second time was at the beginning of 2022 when I slipped in the shower and dislocated my right shoulder.

-Without my travel insurance over time, I would have been set back more than +$10,000.
+Without my travel insurance over time, specifically my trusty Genki policy, I would have been set back more than +$10,000.

 5. The Night Before Your Flight